khushi-sharma01/RTK-QUERY-CRUD/README.md

   RTK Query includes these APIs:

---> createApi(): The core of RTK Query's functionality.
+1) createApi(): The core of RTK Query's functionality.
 It allows you to define a set of "endpoints" that describe how to retrieve data from backend APIs and other async sources, including the configuration of how to fetch and transform that data.
-In most cases, you should use this once per app, with "one API slice per base URL" as a rule of thumb.
+In most cases, you should use this once per app, with "one API slice per base URL" as a rule of thumb
---> fetchBaseQuery(): A small wrapper around fetch that aims to simplify requests.
+2)  fetchBaseQuery(): A small wrapper around fetch that aims to simplify requests.
 Intended as the recommended baseQuery to be used in createApi for the majority of users.
---> <ApiProvider />: Can be used as a Provider if you do not already have a Redux store.
+3)  <ApiProvider />: Can be used as a Provider if you do not already have a Redux store.
---> setupListeners(): A utility used to enable refetchOnMount and refetchOnReconnect behaviors
+4)  etupListeners(): A utility used to enable refetchOnMount and refetchOnReconnect behaviors